apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes.md

 alt="Flink Job Autoscaling Metrics">

-Streaming latency based on timestamp watermark: not only the numbers of events in Kafka as backlogs, it is also important to know the time latency for streaming end-to-end so that we can define and monitor SLA.
-The latency is defined as the time taken for the streaming processing, starting from ingestion timestamp, to the timestamp sending to streaming endpoint.
+The following chart shows streaming latency based on the timestamp watermark.
+In addition to the numbers of events in Kafka as backlogs, it is important to know the time latency for end-to-end streaming so that we can define and monitor the SLA.
+The latency is defined as the time taken for the streaming processing, starting from ingestion timestamp, to the timestamp sending to the streaming endpoint.
 A watermark is the last processed event’s time.
 With the watermark, we are tracking P100 latency.
-We track each event’s stream latency, so that we can understand each Kafka topic/partition or Flink job pipeline issue.
-This is an example of each event stream and its latency:
+We track each event’s stream latency, so that we can understand each Kafka topic and partition or Flink job pipeline issue.
+The following example shows each event stream and its latency:

 <img class="center-block"
 src="/images/blog/apache-beam-flink-and-kubernetes/watermark-metrics.png"
 alt="Apache Beam Watermark Metrics">

-## Flink Open Source UI
+### Flink open source UI

-We use and extend Apache Flink Dashboard UI so that we can closely monitor jobs and tasks, such as the  checkpoint duration, size, and failure.
-One important extension we did is a job history page so that we can look back at a job's start/update timeline and details so that we can debug issues.
+We use and extend the Apache Flink dashboard UI to monitor jobs and tasks, such as the  checkpoint duration, size, and failure.
+One important extension we used is a job history page that lets us see a job's start and update timeline and details, which helps us to debug issues.

 <img class="center-block"
 src="/images/blog/apache-beam-flink-and-kubernetes/flink-checkpoint-ui.png"